JosephPallipadan/Namsor-API-Wrapper-Python/README.md

 from namsorclient.request_objects import *

-# Create an instance of NamsorClient and pass in your API key as an argument
+# Create an instance of NamsorClient and pass in your API key as an argument.
 client = NamsorClient("Insert API key")

-# Access the gender (GET) endpoint with function that returns a response of type GenderResponse
+# Access the gender (GET) endpoint with function that returns a response of type GenderResponse.
 response = client.gender("Lelouch","Lamperouge")

-# Access the different parts of the response for this particular endpoint
+# Access the different parts of the response for this particular endpoint.

 print(response.ID)
 print(response.first_name)